uqlibrary/fez-frontend/README.md

 To use local reusable in your local dev, swap the value of reusablejs in webpack.config.js (and restart your npm sun start:mock)

+### TypeScript Integration

+TypeScript support has been added to enable a progressive migration from JavaScript, allowing both JavaScript and TypeScript code to coexist and work seamlessly together from a DX perspective.

+To achieve this, the `ts-loader` Webpack plugin has been added and configured to validate TypeScript files exclusively, raising errors for any issues before handing them over to the `babel-loader` Webpack plugin for transpilation.
+This approach is necessary because, as of this date, `babel-loader` alone can only convert TypeScript to JavaScript without performing any checks.

+#### Tooling

+`@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` have been added and configured alongside `prettier` to enable static type checking and consistent formatting for TypeScript files in IDEs.

+#### Migrating JavaScript Code to TypeScript

+The first step in migrating a JS file to TS is renaming its extension from `.js` to `.ts` or `.tsx` for components.
+This triggers the configured linters to check for type errors.
+Generally, TypeScript is effective at detecting and inferring types automatically when the code is correct.
+However, after renaming the file, you may encounter some type errors.

+##### Fixing Type Errors

+If type errors appear after renaming a JS file, they are usually legitimate issues.
+However, exceptions may occur if TypeScript fails to infer the correct type or due to misconfigured JSDoc blocks.
+Most of the time, resolving these errors involves fixing or refining **JSDoc comments**, especially for imports where the imported files will not be converted to TypeScript.
+In other cases, adding explicit type annotations will often highlight previously undetected issues in the code.

+Variables holding non-primitive values will typically require type definitions, which can be addressed by creating TypeScript types or interfaces.
+As a rule of thumb, these should be defined at the start of the file.
+For shared or abstract types, please place them in files under the `@types` folder in the project's root directory.

+##### Type Casting

+When TypeScript cannot infer a variable's type based on code or existing annotations, you can use **type casting** to enforce the intended type.
+However, type casting should only be used when you are absolutely certain it won't introduce bugs.

+##### Ignoring Type Errors

+The project is configured to raise errors for implicit `any` types.
+This is intentional, as using `any` effectively disables type checking and negates the benefits of TypeScript.
+We want to avoid this.
+In cases where resolving a type error is too complex, you can temporarily suppress it using `// @ts-ignore` comments.

+##### Examples

+Examples of files migrated to TypeScript include `FavouriteJournals.tsx` and `Doi.tsx`.
+For the latter, new types representing eSpace models have been added to the `@types` folder, providing type inference for variables holding eSpace API data.

+#### Code Coverage

+Code coverage for TypeScript files is generated in the same way as for JavaScript files from `jest` and `cypress` tests.
+However, a known `nyc` [bug](https://github.com/istanbuljs/nyc/issues/1302#issuecomment-961455318) may cause issues during the merging coverage report step of the deployment process.
+As a workaround, ensure full coverage is achieved by either `jest` or `cypress` tests and add the file to the ignore list for the other tool in `package.json`.
+See the example for the `reducers/actions.ts` file.

 ### Webpack

 #### version: 5